 - Arrange site visits to academic programs.
 Coordinate schedules with site visitors, programs, and other internal and external agency representatives as necessary and assign site visitors to teams.
-Prepare and disseminate materials to site visitors and academic programs.
+Prepare and disseminate materials to site visitors and programs.

 Knowledge Typically Acquired Through